Florence in summer has an atmosphere which is quite different from any other season

 Outside of the center, there are two other summer spaces which are accessible with normal urban bus lines (ATAF buses).

-At the Artemio Franchi stadium, inside the public garden there is a place called Light, with kiosks for drinks, appetizers, snacks and few options for a dinner, without being too pretentious.
+At the Artemio Franchi stadium, inside the public garden there is a place called Light, with kiosks for drinks, appetizers, snacks and few options for a dinner (hamburger and pizza), without being too pretentious.
 It opens from 5:30 pm to 1 am.

 Near the Obihall. in the south part of Florence you can find the hot spot called Utopiko, a space for aperitif, dinner with express meals mixed with events, and especially music.
 Take bus line Ataf 14, which will practically drop you off right in front of the entrance.
 While, if you like barbecue, go ahead to the Festa del Mugello, in the same area around the Obihall.

 Along Lungarno Moro you'll find also "Summer Suite" lounge bar where from tuesday to sunday you can listen music and enjoy a light dinner (apericena).